bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/01-SQL-Schema/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are some issues we can avoid by having a well designed schema?
+* What are some issues we can avoid by having a well-designed schema?

 Use [Google](https://www.google.com) or another search engine to research this.